Latin As A Second Language

 I must remember me to patch the hole in my jacket pocket.

 “Do you know what innuendo means?”
-Horace asked.
+Horace continued.

 He’d closed the door to his office.

 “Vaguely,” I replied.
-"Insinuating something wicked about a valued classmate?"
+"Insinuating wickedness about a classmate?"

 "Close enough,” he said, torching up a cigar.